1. Find the optimistic viewpoint in a negative situation.

 But what you send out there matters a whole lot.

 What you give them and how you treat them is what you’ll get back.
-And they way you treat others and how you think of them also tend to have a big effect on how you treat and think about yourself.
+And the way you treat others and how you think of them also tends to have a big effect on how you treat and think about yourself.

 So give value and spread the positivity by for example:

-Helping out.
+Help out.
 Lend a hand when moving.
 Give a friend a ride in your car.
-If he or she needs information then help out by checking it up on Google or asking a friend of yours.
+If he or she needs information then help out by checking it up on Google or ask a friend.

-Just listening.
+Just listen.
 Sometimes people don’t want any direct help.
-They just want someone to be there fully and listening as they vent for a little while.
+They just want someone to be there fully and listen as they vent for a little while.

-Boosting the mood.
+Boost the mood.
 Smile.
 Give hugs when appropriate.
 Play uplifting music when hanging out with a friend or suggest an inspiring movie for your movie night.
-Or encourage when someone has had a bad day or are going through a tough time.
+Or encourage someone who has had a bad day or is going through a tough time.

 This is very obvious of course.

-But I know the big, big impact a good night’s sleep or good workout can have when my thoughts are pessimistic and I have a lot of tensions on the inside.
+A good night’s sleep or good workout can have a big impact when your thoughts are pessimistic and you have a lot of tensions on the inside.

 One of the most common fears is the fear of criticism.
 It can hold people back from doing what they want in life.